 Is it possible to view datasets based on the camera's position?

-Switching to point cloud mode allows you to hide or unhide datasets and their associated point clouds.
+Displaying point clouds in the 3D view lets you hide or unhide datasets and their associated point clouds.